 Inner Canyon - Phantom Ranch

 (An NPS backcountry permit is not required for overnight stays at the dormitories or cabins at Phantom Ranch.)
 The park's Backcountry Information Center does not make reservations for Phantom Ranch lodging or meals.
 Reservations are made through Grand Canyon National Park Lodges.

-North Rim lodging is closed for the winter
+North Rim lodging is open for the season

 Reservations for Grand Canyon Lodge are handled by Forever Resorts.
 Or, directly call the toll free Reservation Line: (877) 386-4383

 During the season you may check at the lodge for last-minute availability.